 - Prevent- protecting vulnerable pupils from possible radicalisation or extremism

 - Peer on peer abuse

 Recruitment and Training

 All staff are recruited in line with Safer Recruitment policy and practice.
-Mrs Martin and at least one governor have received Safer Recruitment training.
+The Headteacher and at least one governor have received Safer Recruitment training.
 All appointments are subject to receipt of satisfactory DBS checks and references.